terryforsythe/coders-campus-java/assignment-1-lottery/README.md

 > Here’s the catch, you will need to make sure there are no duplicate numbers (either when being randomly generated or inputted in the console).
 It’s just like a real lottery after-all!

-*Description by Trevor Page of Coders Campus*
+> *-- Description by Trevor Page of Coders Campus*